 It measures just 138 metres around, with corners that are banked at a staggering 50 degrees.
 By way of comparison, the legendary velodrome in Ghent, Belgium (which has been known to make riders nauseous from the high g-forces) is 166 metres.
 The minimum size for an Olympic velodrome is 250 metres.
 But the folks at FCV don’t see the short track and harrowing turns as a drawback.
 Quite the opposite.
 “It makes the racing more exciting,” one rider told us.
 “You’ve just barely hit the straightaway before the track slingshots you around a corner again.”

-We’ve also posted a slideshow of images we took while at the velodrome.
+We’ve also posted some photos we took while at the velodrome.

 One of the things that makes FCV so great is that it’s run entirely by volunteers.
 No one is getting rich off it, and everyone who shows up does so because they love it.
 Not only is it one hell of a lot of fun to tear around the velodrome at high speed (we tried it, and loved it) but this facility and the volunteers are giving a group of teenage athletes a place to train in the hopes it puts them on a course to the Olympics.